GLOBAL MARKETS-Stocks near record highs, dollar up on optimism, earnings

 * Dollar rebounds from 7-week low; gold down

-* Oil up on stock market, but U.S. supply caps gains (Updates to afternoon U.S. trading, adds settled oil prices)
+* Oil up on stock market, but U.S. supply caps gains (Updates to U.S. market open, adds details, changes dateline, previous LONDON)

 By Saqib Iqbal Ahmed